-A trunk group is associated with the signaling group described in Section 5.5.
-Configure the trunk group using the add trunk-group n command, where n is an available trunk group for the SIP Trunk.
+A trunk group is associated with the signalling group described in Section 5.5.
+Configure the trunk group using the add trunk-group n command, where $\mathbf{n}$ is an available trunk group for the SIP Trunk.
 On Page 1 of this form: